-In this post, we will handhold you on how to market a book on Facebook.
+In this post, we will handhold you how to advertise a book on Facebook.
 One of the most effective ways to get the book noticed by the readers is by promoting your book through Facebook.
 If the target readers for your book are very young children below 10/12 yrs (whose parents buy books for them) or those who are 35 years or more, then Facebook is a good platform for you.

 1. Create an Author page